- Asset: the art work or file associated with a creative.

 - Interaction rate: the number of user interactions with the ad, divided by the number of impressions during a specific time period and expressed as a percentage.

-- Inventory: the amount of ad space a publisher has available to sell to an advertiser multiplied with the amount of ad views on the publisher's site, or site traffic, often calculated by the month.
+- Inventory: refers to the amount of opportunities to show an ad, derived from the amount of ad space a publisher has available to sell to an advertiser multiplied with the amount of ad views on the publisher’s site, or site traffic, often calculated by the month.
+This means that each time an ad request is made to Pulse, we track this as one possible inventory.
+This happens even if there is no ad returned from Ooyala Pulse.

 - Revenue: the amount of earnings for a specific time period.